-The movie doesn’t exist, yet the titles for the imaginary Ridley Scott movie based on the Kurt Vonnegut novel, “The Sirens of Titan”, embody the sci-fi plot perfectly.
+The movie doesn’t exist.
+This is the Main Title for an imagined future Ridley Scott movie based on the Kurt Vonnegut novel, “The Sirens of Titan”.
+The title sequence embodies the sci-fi plot perfectly.
 Light, space and the blending of realities have all been fused together in this delicate and dreamy student project by Dani Wolf and Tal Moskovich from Bezalel Academy for Design and Arts in Jerusalem.
-"Every little dot of light is real light from the footage that we built into letters in Photoshop.”
+“Every little dot of light is real light from the footage that we built into letters in Photoshop.”

 In their final year of a Bachelor of Design, the students took the Moving Image course taught by Professor Yael Burstein and Alisa Goikhman and were assigned with quite the task.
 Take a book, make sure a movie hasn’t been made from it yet and design a title sequence for the movie based on the book.